-The City Council is responsible for all basic policy decisions relating to the System, including rate making, approval of the operating budget, short-term and long-term capital budgets and, subject to voter approval, bond issues (which approval is not required for refunding issues).
+The City Council is responsible for all basic policy decisions relating to the System, including ratemaking, approval of the operating budget, short-term and long-term capital budgets and, subject to voter approval, bond issues for new projects.
 A Water & Light Advisory Board (the "Board") is appointed by and renders advisory assistance to the City Council on the foregoing matters.
 The present members of the Board are: